We are open to bookings. Please consider referral to your friends, family, colleagues, clients or network. First come first serve.

-If you need help doing these forms we can help fill them in during our first appointment, no problem at all.
+If you need help doing these forms we can help fill them in during our first appointment.

 Especially for clients who have complex disabilities, mental illness, or other diagnosis, we urge you, your family or guardian, to hold a file on this information and retain reports and assessments.
 These are now often necessary to cite in current reviews or annual assessments – often necessary for funding or accessing programs or help.